IrisRizos/SexCy_lifestage_protistID/Comparative_approach/README.md

 ### Graphics:

-* Fig3 A: venn

-* Fig3 B: barplot selected OG
+* Fig3: venn diagram and gene expression barplot of selected OGs

 * FigSX: chord diagram reprod stages

-* FigSX: treemaps with annot
+* FigSX: treemaps with annot --> to do

 * FigSX: barplot all OGs